 The Department requires that the student take 45 units of work from offerings in the Department of Statistics, or from authorized courses in other departments.
 Of these 45 units, nine statistics courses from the list of required courses must be taken for a letter grade.
-The mathematics and programming requirements must also be taken for a letter grade.
-The Statistics elective courses may be taken for a letter grade or Credit/No Credit.
+The linear algebra and programming requirements must also be taken for a letter grade.
+The Statistics elective courses (breadth) may be taken for a letter grade or Credit/No Credit.

 This is not an online degree program.

 Admitted students may complete the degree part-time through the Honors Cooperative Program and will require on campus attendance, as a majority of the coursework cannot be completed remotely.

 All students are expected to abide by the Honor Code and the Fundamental Standard.

 Units for a given course may not be counted to meet the requirements of more than one degree, (with the exception that up to 45 units of a Stanford MA or MS degree may be applied to the residency requirement for the PhD, DMA or Engineer degrees (GAP 3.2).
 For example, students who have already taken STATS 116 and have counted it toward their undergraduate or another Master's degree should discuss with their advisor a choice of a suitable replacement course.